SmokeBellew1/entsoe_conf/register.md

 The following exceptions to the Registration fee apply:

 - Conference attendence fee will be waved if registration is completely using an official EU institution email address.
-- If you are an interns, student or currentyl an acedemic.
+- If you are an interns, student or currently an academic.

 If you have any queries regarding the conference please do not hestiate to contact us at [__info@entsoe.eu__](mailto:info@entsoe.eu)